 Why Longleaf Pine?

 The longleaf pine ecosystem once encompassed more than 90 million acres of North America, from Virginia to Texas.
 Less than 5 percent of the original acreage remains.
 Private landowners have the unique ability to help restore longleaf pine on a landscape scale.
 New management techniques, improved seedling quality, and the many environmental benefits of growing longleaf pine present a valuable opportunity for private forest landowners.
 Through funding from the National Fish and Wildlife Foundation’s Longleaf Landscape Stewardship Fund, FLA seeks to promote both the economic viability of working forests as well as the biological uniqueness of the longleaf pine region.

 Longleaf Pine Restoration Cost Share

-The Forest Landowners Association has cost-share funds available through the National Fish and Wildlife Foundation’s Longleaf Landscape Stewardship Fund for private landowners to establish, enhance, or maintain longleaf pine on their property.
+The Forest Landowners Association has cost-share funds available through the National Fish and Wildlife Foundation’s Longleaf Landscape Stewardship Fund for private landowners to establish longleaf pine on their property.

 What You Need to Know to Apply

 Unlike other cost-share opportunities, the process to receive these funds is simple and straightforward.
 There are no AGI limits, acreage caps, or government forms.

 - Plan to plant or replant longleaf pine stands.

 - Conduct longleaf planting within the historic longleaf pine range.

 - Conduct site prep and planting activities leading up to and during the 2024 winter planting season (all activities must occur before March 2024).